Struthers police officer resigns following 10-day suspension for ‘inappropriate language’

 The suspension letter does not specifically state what Trolio said, but it did say his language would be appalling regardless of circumstances and “it is especially troubling in light of recent national events.”

-In a video recording obtained by WKBN, a man’s voice can be heard using a racial slur.
+In a video recording obtained by WYTV, a man’s voice can be heard using a racial slur.
 The woman who recorded it claims the man heard in the recording is Trolio.